Google Trends, Python, ahrefs

 Access Related Queries for our Keyword

-We already have our “Related Topics” data, it now time to get the “Related Queries” data.
+We already have our “Related Topics” data, it is now time to get the “Related Queries” data.
 The process is similar to what we’ve already done for “Related Topics“.
-The data we want to grab is “Top Queries” and “Rising Queries“.
-We grab both, but as you’ll see later on, for keywords matching with your CSV you loaded, you can only use one or the other to match and display in the final dataframe.
+The data we want to grab are “Top Queries” and “Rising Queries“.
+We grab both, but as you’ll see later on, for keywords matching with the CSV you loaded, you can only use one or the other to match and display in the final dataframe.

 time.sleep(1)